Nicole Dubuc: Awards

 Dubuc has earned eight Emmy nominations, in 2005, 2006 and 2007 for Outstanding Children's Animated Program for ToddWorld, in 2011 for "Outstanding Writing in Animation" for Transformers: Prime, in 2014 for "Outstanding Writing in a Children's Series" for R.L.
 Stine's The Haunting Hour, in 2015 for "Outstanding Writing in Children's Series" for Spooksville, in 2016 for "Outstanding Writing in an Animated Program" for Transformers: Rescue Bots and in 2020 for "Outstanding Writing for a Preschool Animated Program" for The Rocketeer.

 She recently won the Writers Guild of America West's 2018 Animation Writers Caucus Animation Writing Award for her lifetime achievement in animation.

 As a child actress, she won a Clio Award for the commercial, "Buffy's Bedtime".

 Personal life

 Dubuc grew up in Orange County, California.
-She attended Yale University and graduated with a degree in English.
+She attended Yale University as a premed and graduated with a degree in English.
 She is married to Brian Hohlfeld.